JorgeDorio/JorgeDorio/README.md

 - 👯 I'm looking to collaborate or develop a project in the area.
 - 🤔 Open to tips and opinions wherever possible
 - 📫 How to reach me: jorgegabrielbd.jj@gmail.com
-- ⚡ Fun fact: I am currently studying Mechanical Engineering at college, but I intend to pursue a career as a developer

 <hr>